-5.1 Individual Education Plans (IEPs)
+5.1 Individual Education Plans (IEPs) and Behaviour Plans

-We may create IEPs for students who meet the criteria, outlined in section 4.3, and have followed the pathway in section 3.
-This system is used to assess, plan, implement and review any identified SEND provision.
+We may create IEPs and for students who meet the criteria, outlined in section 4.3, and have followed the pathway in section 3.
+This system is used to assess, plan, implement and review any identified SEND and AEN provision.
 The IEP's are a student's 'roadmap' for their education.
-Each student who is identified as SEND and/or AEN Wave 3 on the LInK register must have a record of personalised provision as it is an educational programme that is tailored to the specific needs of the student.
+Each student who is identified asSEND and/or AEN Wave 3 on the LInK register must have a record ofpersonalised provision as it is an educational programme that is tailored to the specific needs of the student.

-IEPs in Primary are formally reviewed at least 3 times a year and regularly by the 'team around the student' which may include internal staff, external agencies, parents and students.
+IEPs in Primary are formally reviewed at least 3 times a year and reviewed regularly by the 'team around the student' which may include internal staff, external agencies, parents and students.
 When the IEP is rewritten, appropriate members will be invited for input and/or to meet to discuss the plan, provision and next steps.
 Student conferencing, where appropriate, occurs to discuss the IEP and next steps.

-IEPs have a different role in secondary as subject teachers and Heads of Department are responsible for the subject targets for each student.
-Students who are identified as SEND will be provided with an IEP which supports any intervention or additional provision outside of the curriculum, such as Exam Access Arrangements or Literacy Intervention.
-These will be rewritten as necessary, and at least annually.
+IEPs have a different role in secondary as LInK teachers and Heads of Year are responsible for the overarching targets for each student.
+Students identified as SEND/AEN Wave 3 will be provided with an IEP that supports any intervention or additional provision outside of the curriculum, such as Exam Access Arrangements or Literacy Intervention.
+These will be reviewed termly.